DiegoOrtegaElRincon/SmartRoadsProject/README.md

 Main Entities: The diagram shows main entities such as ActiveElement, ChangingElement, PassiveElement, and Spot.
 Each with specific attributes like UID, Type, and Location.

-Relationships: There is a significant relationship between ActiveElement, ChangingElement, and Spot.
+Relationships: There is a significant relationship between ActiveElement and Spot.
 For example, an ActiveElement can have multiple Spots, indicating multiple locations or events associated with an active element.

 Attributes: Attributes like UID (Unique Identifier), Type (Type of element), and Status (State of the element) are fundamental for data identification and management in the system.